tra5hpanda/better-openstack/GETTING_STARTED.md

 Assuming you will first be interacting with Openstack through a web browser, you can access the canonical based dashboard through “Horizon”.
 Interactions with the OpenStack cloud environment will be done within your “project”.

-This is the area where you are able to deploy and interact with the resources allocated to you.
+Your project is the area where you are able to deploy and interact with the resources allocated to you.
 You may have access to one, or more projects; additionally, multiple individuals work within a single project.

-Familiarizing yourself with the menu options available on the left hand side of the browser is important.
+_Familiarizing yourself with the menu options available on the left hand side of the browser is important.

 1. Under your Project tab, you will find everything you need to deploy and